cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Add MultiFilter](./pics/multifilter-add.png)

-`MultiFilter` shows a `AllFilter` by default.
+`MultiFilter` shows an `AllFilter` by default.
 We do not need it.
 Let's delete it.

 ![Delete AllFilter](./pics/multifilter-delete-allfilter.png)